HackBulgaria/Algo-1/week1/README.md

 # Week 1

-This week we'll focus on two fundamental topics.
+This week we'll focus on some fundamental topics.
 [Complexity alanysis](materials/complexity_analysis.md) will help us compare two algorithms with respect to their performance as the input grows.
 [Linear data structures](materials/linear_data_structures.md) are the base